tartley/tartley.github.io/posts/ra-by-qntm.md

 I bought all four of [qntm's books](https://qntm.org/fiction) when I discovered the fantastic
 [There is no Antimemetics Division](link://slug/there-is-no-antimemetics-division).
-I didn't really expect to like all of them, but was delighted to support an emerging author who had contributed to the genius of SCP.
+I didn't really expect to like all of them, sight unseen, but was delighted to support an emerging author who had contributed to the genius of SCP.
 But then the books that arrived turned out to be bloody brilliant.

 This one tells a tale in which magic was discovered to be real in the 1970s, becoming a new, arcane branch of physics.
 From there, it piles on the twists